 Here they were: people from all over the country clinging to prophet Micah’s words.
 Desperate, they questioned Micah:

 “Look, we have nothing left to give.
 The only thing left are our children.
 And since we have no future to offer them, we might as well sacrifice them to God and hope for the best.
 What else can we do, so that God will take our side?
 What is it He wants from us?”

 With their backs against the wall and no place to go, people basically declared bankruptcy before the Lord.
 And in a way this was Israel’s first step to disassociate themselves from their enemies.
-Declaring bankruptcy, we’re no longer in the hands of our creditors.
 Declaring bankruptcy, Israel was no longer in the hands of their oppressors.
 They put themselves completely into God’s hands.

 Freedom does not start when physical walls come down.
 Freedom starts with our mindset.

 So Micah reminded them:

 “You already know what God wants.
 He told you what is good.
 Stick to it.
 Do what is right, love mercy and walk humbly with your God!”